 Although Hampstead Heath is mostly ventured to when the sun is shining and its fairy pools are glistening, the nature haven is also home to Kenwood House.
 The famous neoclassical villa is the perfect day out (but in) spent admiring the incredible art collection (including works by Van Dyck, Gainsborough and Rembrandt) and gazing at fresco ceilings so beautiful you won’t miss the blue skies.
 Bubble gum pinks and baby blue interiors brighten up gloomy city days, plus although less inviting Hampstead Heath’s bucolic splendour is still a wonderful sight to see with rain falling and clouds looming – very Austen.

-For centuries Londoners have ducked into the nearest pub looking to escape unpredictable showers, and with cracked leather seating and a heavy helping of lacquered wood they’re a perfect cozy bolthole to wait out the rain while sipping on a pint.
+For centuries Londoners have ducked into the nearest pub looking to escape unpredictable showers, and with cracked leather seating and a heavy helping of lacquered wood they’re a perfect cosy bolthole to wait out the rain while sipping on a pint.
 But as with anything, the capital’s pubs aren’t made equal and if you can make it to a gooden, you won’t mind the unending downpour.
-To couple your lager with some education check out one of London’s Oldest Pubs where the likes of Shakespeare and Jack the Ripper frequented, or if you’re looking for a fireplace to dry wet socks then opt for one of London’s cosiest.
+To couple your lager with some education check out one of London’s oldest pubs where the likes of Shakespeare and Jack the Ripper frequented, or if you’re looking for a fireplace to dry wet socks then opt for one of London’s cosiest.
 Or if you want to make an occasion of it, the city has no shortage of gastro pubs where the only thing more refreshing than the beers is their take on fish and chips.

 Put Your Feet Up at a Day Spa

 Like most things, ghastly winds and incessant downpour don’t seem so bad when you’re feet are soaking in rose-water, your neck is being massaged and your head is in the clouds.
 Day spas are the ultimate treat and dare we say the best way to spend a rainy day… Book in for a Valmont treatment at Hotel Café Royal for a post-facial glow so glowy, everyone will think you’ve been away on vacation, or just spend the day at one of London’s best day spas going back and forth between the heated pool, sauna, steam and meditation rooms.